 # of new subscriptions (overall & by product)

 Subscription breakdown by product

 Digital Content Access (counts, download logs, etc.)

-If you’re doing a significant eCommerce subscription business, the weaknesses of a platform without significant reporting and subscription analytics begins to break down almost immediately.
+If you’re doing a significant eCommerce subscription business, the weaknesses of a platform without reporting and subscription analytics will begin to cause problems almost immediately.
 It’s critical to know what’s shipping and selling, and what kinds of shipments are scheduled.

 Now that you're aware of the common issues and considerations of starting a subscription commerce business, it’s time to create a comprehensive checklist of all the features your platform might be missing.
 The next section of this guide covers everything you’ll need to consider when determining if your platform is a good fit.